 A personal favourite horror classic of mine, Drew Goddard (Bad Times at the El Royale) directs his first feature film with this creepy yet hilarious original story.
 The plot alone is enough to watch this film, as without spoiling anything, it near enough becomes impossible to predict where this film is going.
 The more the film unravels, the more interested you become, and by twenty minutes in I found myself incredibly entertained.

-We begin the story with the usual horror set-up, a bunch of teens all fitting the stereotypes of the slasher genre head up to an old cabin in the woods for a weekend of partying.
-Yet things soon turn out to not quite be what they seem, as it appears someone (or something) is manipulating events.
+Plot Summary: A group of teenage friends all fitting the stereotypes of typical slasher victims, head-up to an old cabin deep in the woods for a weekend of partying.
+Yet things soon turn-out to not be what they seem?as it appears someone (or something) is manipulating events.

 Being a typical horror story like this however, always comes the risk of using young unknown actors for the teens, with the exception of maybe Chris Hemsworth of course (who was mostly unknown at this point).
 Yet I think the entire cast did a phenomenal job, especially Fran Kranz as ‘Marty’, who got many laughs out of me and completely nailed the ‘Stoner’ type attitude, mostly as a result of the extensive prop and behaviour training he went through before filming in order fo further fit his character.
 Richard Jenkins from: ‘Step Brothers’ and ‘The Shape of Water’ is also great within the film as ‘Sitterson’, as for his role in the story, I’ll leave that a mystery for now.